Why China-Taiwan Relations Are So Tense

 • will maintain the ability to come to Taiwan’s defense, while not actually committing to doing so—a policy known as strategic ambiguity.

-The United States’ chief goal is to maintain peace and stability in the Taiwan Strait, and it has implored both Beijing and Taipei to maintain the status quo.
+The United States’ chief goal is to maintain peace and stability in the Taiwan Strait, and Washington has encouraged both Beijing and Taipei to maintain the status quo.
 Washington says it does not support Taiwanese independence.

-Through its policy of strategic ambiguity, the United States has for decades attempted to maintain a delicate balance between supporting Taiwan and preventing a war with China.
-But President Joe Biden has seemingly rejected the policy, stating several times that the United States would come to Taiwan’s defense if China attacked.
-White House officials have walked back his comments, saying the policy has not changed, but ultimately, the president gets to decide how to respond.
+Through its policy of strategic ambiguity, the United States has for decades provided extensive military support to Taiwan but not clarified as a policy matter whether it would come to the island’s defense in the event of an attack by China.
+President Joe Biden stated several times that the United States would come to Taiwan’s defense if China attacked; however, his White House officials walked back his comments, saying the policy has not changed.

 How have recent U.S. administrations approached Taiwan?

-Under President Donald Trump, the United States deepened ties with Taiwan over Chinese objections, including by selling more than $18 billion worth of arms to the military and unveiling a $250 million complex for its de facto embassy in Taipei.
+Under President Donald Trump’s first administration, the United States deepened ties with Taiwan, including by selling more than $18 billion in arms and unveiling a $250 million complex for its de facto embassy in Taipei.
 Trump spoke with Tsai by telephone ahead of his inauguration, the highest level of contact between the two sides since 1979.
-He also sent several senior administration officials—including a cabinet member—to Taipei, and during his last days in office, the State Department eliminated long-held restrictions governing where and how U.S. officials can meet with their Taiwanese counterparts.
+He also sent several senior administration officials—including a cabinet member—to Taipei, and, during his last days in office, the State Department eliminated long-held restrictions governing where and how U.S. officials can meet with their Taiwanese counterparts.

-Also, Taiwan has received bipartisan support in Congress over the years, with lawmakers proposing and passing legislation to boost U.S.-Taiwan relations, bolster the island’s defenses, and encourage its participation in international organizations.
-In August 2022, former House Speaker Nancy Pelosi (D-CA) visited Taipei—the first speaker to do so since Newt Gingrich (R-GA) in 1997—and met with Tsai.
-Beijing strongly condemned the visit and in response planned military exercises that effectively surrounded the island and banned imports of some fruit and fish from Taiwan, among other actions.
-Less than a year later, Tsai met with succeeding House Speaker Kevin McCarthy (R-CA) during a March 2023 visit to California.
-McCarthy was the highest-ranking U.S. official in nearly thirty years to meet a Taiwanese president on U.S. soil, which elicited a similarly strong Chinese response, including condemnation, fresh sanctions, and a show of force in the Taiwan Strait.
-Following the 2024 Taiwan presidential election, Washington sent a delegation of former government officials to Taiwan to congratulate President-Elect Lai Ching-te and incumbent President Tsai Ing-wen for the DPP’s win and to celebrate the preservation of Taiwan’s democracy.
+Taiwan has also received high-level congressional delegations over the years.
+In August 2022, then House Speaker Nancy Pelosi (D-CA) visited Taipei—the first speaker to do so since Newt Gingrich (R-GA) in 1997—and met with Tsai.
+Beijing strongly condemned the visit, and in response, launched large-scale military exercises that were intended to demonstrate its ability to blockade the island, as well as banned imports of some fruit and fish from Taiwan, among other actions.
+Less than a year later, Tsai met with then House Speaker Kevin McCarthy (R-CA) during a March 2023 visit to California.
+McCarthy was the highest-ranking U.S. official in nearly thirty years to meet a Taiwanese president on U.S. soil.
+Despite the brief nature of the visit, it elicited a similarly strong Chinese response, including condemnation, fresh sanctions, and a show of force in the Taiwan Strait.
+Following the 2024 Taiwan presidential election, Washington sent a delegation of former government officials to Taiwan to congratulate President Lai and former President Tsai for the DPP’s win and to celebrate the preservation of Taiwan’s democracy.

 Could war erupt over Taiwan?

-A top concern among U.S. analysts is that China’s growing military modernization and assertiveness, as well as the deterioration in cross-strait relations, could spark a conflict.
-Such a conflict has the potential to lead to a U.S.-China confrontation.
-That’s because China hasn’t ruled out using force to achieve Taiwan’s “reunification” and the United States hasn’t ruled out defending Taiwan if China attacks.
+A top concern among U.S. security analysts is that China’s growing military capabilities and assertiveness, as well as the deterioration in cross-strait relations, could spark a conflict that leads to a U.S.-China confrontation.
+As China’s military continues to modernize, it has remained focused on Taiwan; China hasn’t ruled out using force to achieve reunification, and the United States hasn’t ruled out defending Taiwan if China attacks.

 However, experts disagree about the likelihood and timing of a Chinese invasion.
-The top U.S. military commander in the Indo-Pacific warned in 2021 that China could try to invade Taiwan within the next decade [PDF].
-Others believe 2049 is a critical date; Xi has emphasized that unification with Taiwan is essential to achieving what he calls the Chinese Dream, which sees China’s great-power status restored by 2049.
+The top U.S. military commander in the Indo-Pacific warned in 2021 that China could try to invade Taiwan within the next decade [PDF], but some experts believe that such an invasion is further off.
+Others believe 2049 is a critical date: the year will mark the PRC’s centennial, and Xi has emphasized that unification with Taiwan is essential to achieving what he calls the Chinese Dream, which sees China’s great-power status restored.

-Russia’s invasion of Ukraine in early 2022 reignited the debate, with some analysts arguing that Moscow’s moves could embolden Beijing to similarly invade Taiwan and others saying that Beijing could become more cautious after witnessing Russia’s challenges.
-CFR Fellow David Sacks writes that Russia’s actions won’t influence China’s willingness to use force, but that “Chinese leaders will examine Russia’s failures and adapt their operational plans to avoid making similar mistakes.”
+Russia’s invasion of Ukraine in 2022 reignited the debate, with some analysts saying that Moscow’s moves could embolden Beijing to similarly invade Taiwan.
+Others say that China could become more cautious after witnessing Russia’s challenges.

 Do Taiwanese people support independence?

-Most people in Taiwan support maintaining the status quo.
-A small number support immediate independence, according to opinion polls conducted by National Chengchi University.
-Even fewer express support for the unification of Taiwan with China.
-An overwhelming majority reject a “one country, two systems” model, a sentiment that has grown as Beijing cracks down on Hong Kong’s freedoms.
+Most people in Taiwan support the status quo.
+A small number support immediate independence, according to a long-running opinion poll conducted by the Election Study Center at National Chengchi University, a leading public research institution in Taipei.
+Even fewer express support for Taiwan’s unification with the PRC.
+An overwhelming majority reject a “one country, two systems” model, a sentiment that has grown as Beijing has cracked down on Hong Kong’s autonomy.

 An increasing number of Taiwanese people feel more closely tied to Taiwan than to the mainland.
 Nearly 63 percent of the island’s residents regarded themselves as exclusively Taiwanese, a June 2023 survey by National Chengchi University found.
 By comparison, around 31 percent identified as both Taiwanese and Chinese, down from 40 percent a decade earlier.
 Only about 3 percent considered themselves only Chinese, a view that has become less popular since 1994, when 26 percent identified that way.